dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

      - A free particle is unbound, but an unbound particle is not necessarily free.

+     - The first solution is for free particle with a well defined momentum, the second solution does not have well defined momentum.
+See Q12 below.

    - \\( \boxed{\psi(x) = A e^{-\alpha x} + B e^{+\beta x}} \\)
      for electrons in a region where the energy of the particle \\( E \\)